guiml/electoral_zones_scraping/README.md

 3) Set this URL as the URL string in the beginning of the code
 4) Run the code
 5) The results will be saved in a CSV file called 'zonas_scraped.csv'

+## Limitations and error handling

+Since some addresses had no number, I had to hard-code some corrections (lines 41-46).
+These corrections works only for the city of Porto Alegre.
+If you are executing this code for other cities, you cand either delete the 4 lines after "## SPLIT THE NUMBER FROM THE FULL ADDRESS", or you can run the code, that will spill an error in the addresses with no number (case they do exist), and you will need to add the corrections manually.